OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/dialog-api-requirement-sets.md

 ## Dialog API 1.1

 The Dialog API 1.1 is the first version of the API.
-For details about the API, see the [Dialog API](../shared/officeui.md) reference topics.
+For details about the API, see the [Dialog API ](../../api/office/office.ui) reference topic.

 ## Additional resources